-- Led by Imperial College Business School, in partnership with the University of Bristol and the World Obesity Federation
+- Led by Imperial College Business School, in partnership with the University of Bristol and the World Obesity Federation.

-This project led by Imperial College Business School is designed to establish evidence of the causal impacts of childhood obesity on education, labour market and social outcomes; and shed light on the direction of causality between obesity and social outcomes, and on the role of known confounders, such as children’s socio-economic background.
+This project led by Imperial College Business School has been designed to establish evidence of the causal impacts of childhood obesity on education, labour market and social outcomes; and shed light on the direction of causality between obesity and social outcomes, and on the role of known confounders, such as children’s socio-economic background.

 Childhood obesity is a major risk factor to long-term health outcomes in the UK and across the world.
 However, there are challenges in trying to tackle the problem.
-The health impacts of childhood obesity take a long time to materialise and available interventions often only demonstrate a small effect.
+The health impacts of childhood obesity take a long time to materialise, and available interventions often only demonstrate a small effect.
 This means a case for government action would be stronger if it did not rely purely on the health benefits of interventions.

 Childhood obesity is a social phenomenon and wider societal action is needed to prevent it and to minimise its long-term impacts.
 Engaging and motivating policy makers and other relevant stakeholders to act will require a fuller understanding of the social and economic benefits of curbing the spread of obesity in children.